memgraph/docs/gqlalchemy/how-to-guides/translators/import-python-graphs.md

 [![Related - Under the
 hood](https://img.shields.io/static/v1?label=Related&message=Under%20the%20hood&color=orange&style=for-the-badge)](/under-the-hood/python-graph-translators.md)

-In this how-to guide you will learn how to:
+In this guide you will learn how to:
 - [**Import NetworkX graph into Memgraph**](#import-networkx-graph-into-memgraph)
 - [**Import PyG graph into Memgraph**](#import-pyg-graph-into-memgraph)
 - [**Import DGL graph into Memgraph**](#import-dgl-graph-into-memgraph)

 ## General prerequisites
-You will need a running **Memgraph Platform instance** which includes both the MAGE library and Memgraph Lab, a visual interface.
+You need a running **Memgraph Platform instance**, which includes both the MAGE library and Memgraph Lab, a visual interface.
 To run the image, open a command-line interpreter and run the following Docker command:

 ```
 docker run -it -p 7687:7687 -p 7444:7444 -p 3000:3000 memgraph/memgraph-platform:latest